-through advocacy, housing, and a STRATEGIC INITIATIVES: UNDERWAY: STATUS: PP 3-5.1 Continue the Anti-Panhandling program In Progress On May 1, 2012, the City Commission approved amendments to Chapter 16, Article IV, Offenses Involving Public Peace and Order within the City Code of Ordinances regarding panhandling.
+through advocacy, housing, and o comprehensiv promoting independence and self-worth ve services STRATEGIC INITIATIVES: UNDERWAY: STATUS: PP 3-5.1 Continue the Anti-Panhandling program In Progress On May 1, 2012, the City Commission approved amendments to Chapter 16, Article IV, Offenses Involving Public Peace and Order within the City Code of Ordinances regarding panhandling.
 This ordinance continues to be enforced by the Fort Lauderdale Police Department.
 PP 3-5.2 Implement a comprehensive short and long-term strategy with community partners to address homelessness FY 2015 CAAP In Progress A full-time Homeless Interventions Administrator position was approved in the FY 2015 Budget.
 This individual is responsible for coordinating the City's Comprehensive Homeless Strategy, collaborating with stakeholders focused on ending homelessness in Fort Lauderdale, and overseeing all of the outreach efforts on behalf of the City.
-Additionally, this past year, all 22 units supported by the Chronic Homeless Housing (CHHC) program have been filled, ahead of schedule, and five ordinances were approved by the City Commission related to the establishment of food services, the use of the public right-of-way, and public behavior. n and stimu lating recreational activities for our neighbors. ult and senio or recreational programming O1: Offer a diverse range of youth, ad STRATEGIC INITIATIVES: ult, and senio or recreational programming STATUS: O1: Offer a diverse range of youth, ad
+Additionally, this past year, all 22 units supported by the Chronic Homeless Housing (CHHC) program have been filled, ahead of schedule, and five ordinances were approved by the City Commission related to the establishment of food services, the use of the public right-of-way, and public behavior.
+G4: Be a healthy community with fun and stimulating recreational activities for our neighbors.
+O1: Offer a diverse range of youth, adult, and senior recreational programming STRATEGIC INITIATIVES: UNDERWAY: STATUS: The Parks and Recreation Department's goal is to provide diverse and well-rounded sports and activities for all neighbors.
+Lacrosse was recently PP 4-1.1 Offer exceptional youth recreation programming in line with sport and activity trends In Progress added to service offerings as a way to engage and introduce another sport outside of the familiar baseball/softball, basketball, soccer and football activities.
+Athletic programs being developed at Carter Park include volleyball, track and field, flag football, and tennis.
+The Parks and Recreation Department will also offer additional sites for sports activities to increase the array of sports programming available making it more convenient for participation.